aerickt/steno-dictionaries/README.md

  - `PW*FPLT/KR*FPLT/*EFPLT` → B.C.E.
  - `AFPLT/P-FPLT/P-FPLT/HR-FPLT/EFPLT` → a.p.p.l.e.

-> Planning on using `-RBGS` for fingerspelling with hyphens (stitching) but this requires the plover-stitching plugin
+> Planning on using `-RBGS` for fingerspelling with hyphens (stitching) but this requires the plover-stitching plugin.

 #### Phonetics and orthography
 There are only a few changes: